-

 Practical example

-- Child Card: Financial Plan for New Product Launch
+- Subcard: Financial Plan for New Product Launch

 - Parent Card 2: Financial Plans

-This card can be even related to parents from different spaces: the marketing department New Product Launch and the finance department Financial Plans.
+Example: This card has parents in the marketing department – New Product Launch from the Marketing Campaigns space and the finance department – Financial Plan from the Accountancy space.

 - Select Set as default.